Kantō Massacre: September 2–9: Japanese lynch mobs massacre Koreans and others

-Koreans, Chinese, and Ryukyuans wore Japanese clothing in order to hide their identities.
+Koreans and Chinese wore Japanese clothing in order to hide their identities.
 They also tried to properly pronounce shibboleths such as "十五円五十銭" (15 yen and 50 sen), with difficult elongated vowels.
 Those who failed these tests were killed.
-During that time, not only Koreans but also Chinese, Ryukyuans, and foreigners were all marked as Koreans.
-Some journalists who came to Tokyo were mistaken for Koreans and killed due to differences in their pronunciations.
-The vigilantes were indiscriminate with regards to gender and age.
-When the massacre reached its peak, the rivers Sumidagawa and Arakawa which flowed through Tokyo were stained with blood.
+The ethnic Japanese playwright Koreya Senda was targeted by a mob, and wrote of his experience in 1988:

 The filmmaker Akira Kurosawa, who was a child at the time, was astonished to witness the irrational behavior of the mob.